From PTSD to brain injury, a military background greatly increases your risk of Low Testosterone.

 And you’re at risk to begin with.

 I’ve heard that the average testosterone levels of a modern day 25 year old are the same as those of a 60 year old man in the 1920s.
 T has been on the decline for the past century, and is dropping at a rapid rate as of the last 30 years.

 What does this mean?
-It means disease.
-It means mental health problems.
-It means infertility.
-It means nearly every condition under the sun a guy can experience.
+It means disease, mental health problems and It means infertility.
+Nearly every condition under the sun a guy can experience.

 Because Testosterone is the lifeblood of male health.
 This hormone does so much more than make you risk-averse and give you bigger gains in the gym.
 Testosterone keeps your heart healthy, plays a massive role in protecting you from diabetes and obesity, keeps your brain sharp, and has a host of other benefits.